 Judy and I, as well as the other FAR Directors and Officers, and the many friends of FAR, intend to create working models of this ideal.
-The first physical FAR Sanctuary, and others to follow, will be a place in which those in grief may stay and, possibly, come to live, in a safe, friendly environment in which they simply grieve, in whatever ways work best for them.
+The first physical FAR Sanctuary, and others to follow, will be a places in which those in grief may stay and, possibly, come to live, in safe, friendly environments in which they simply grieve, in whatever ways work best for them.

 FAR Sanctuaries will be designed with the awareness that guests may desire to carefully re-evaluate their lives.
 Practical means of facilitating helpful frames of reference will always be available so that they may explore ways of living more resourcefully, and with greater well being.

-Sanctuaries will not only provide spaces for rest, recuperation, retreat, and contemplation, but will offer onsite activities in stimulating sociable environment.
+Sanctuaries will not only provide private places for rest, recuperation, retreat, and contemplation, but will offer onsite activities in stimulating sociable environments.